Cloud strategies are getting some heat.

 For starters, expectations are high.
-Multicloud promises to solve legacy IT headaches of yesteryear, cut costs, and give apps more horsepower when they need it.
+The cloud promises to solve legacy IT headaches of yesteryear, cut costs, and give apps more horsepower when they need it.
 You can pick and choose resources à la carte.
 Managed service providers (MSPs) will take tuning and tooling off your plate.

-But what the cloud gives, it also can take away—and rapid adoption can lead to chaos and complexity that companies are eager to solve.
-In blowing past cloud budgets (by an average of 23%1), IT organizations are allocating for maximum requirements, not actual requirements.
-What’s left over is waste, and it adds up—to the tune of over $14 billion last year alone.
+But what the cloud gives, it also can take away—and easy adoption can lead to chaos and complexity that companies are eager to solve.
+In blowing past cloud budgets, IT organizations are allocating for maximum requirements, not actual requirements.
+What’s left over is waste, and it adds up—to the tune of billions of dollars.

-If organizations are still struggling to get waste and spend under control, how do they rein it in before adding even more complexity?
+If organizations are still struggling to get this under control, how do they rein it in before adding even more complexity?

-If you’ve had a more piecemeal, de facto adoption of multicloud so far, take time to pause and do an audit.
-It can be helpful to assess:
+If you’ve had a more piecemeal, de facto adoption of the cloud so far, take time to pause and do an audit, which includes adoption of a cloud operating model.
+The idea is to break down cloud characteristics into three categories:

 - Your overall capacity requirements.
 Leave a buffer on either end so you’re not in a pinch during a burst and aren’t leaving too much idle.